ABOVE PHOTO: Toks Olagundoye

 KW: The Ling-Ju Yen question: What is your earliest childhood memory?

-KW: Thanks for another intriguing interview, Terrence, and best of luck with Dead Man Down.
-I loved the film!
+KW: Thanks again for the time, Toks, and best of luck with the show.